pmusialik-intive/cats-electron/README.md

 ## Usage

 Once the application is started, navigate through the UI to set your preferences for receiving cat facts notifications.
-You can adjust notification frequency under the settings tab.
+You can adjust fetching and notification frequencies under the settings tab.

+Additionally, you can add your favorite cat facts to a favorites list.
+Simply click the start icon next to a cat fact to save it to your favorites for easy access later.

-Make sure to enable system notification from Electron to receive push notifications!
+Make sure to enable system notifications from Electron to receive push notifications!
 ![image](https://github.com/pmusialik-intive/cats-electron/assets/115072317/58fa0197-5b45-444e-9165-b469aef4d6c2)

 ## External API Usage

 This app leverages the Cat Fact API to fetch interesting facts about cats.

-### API Details:
+### API Details

 - **Base URL**: `https://cat-fact.herokuapp.com/facts`
 - **Documentation and Endpoints**:
   - Main Page: [https://cat-fact.herokuapp.com/](https://cat-fact.herokuapp.com/)
   - API Documentation: [https://alexwohlbruck.github.io/cat-facts/docs/endpoints/facts.html](https://alexwohlbruck.github.io/cat-facts/docs/endpoints/facts.html)

-### API Availability:
+### API Availability

 The Cat Fact API is a free resource and I cannot guarantee the API's availability or uptime.